Set up your inventory

 This walkthrough takes you from an empty inventory to a store that is ready to receive stock, with the matching expense items wired in along the way.

-You start in the master inventory (the owner-wide list of ingredients to track), move to a store inventory (the per-store running counts), and finish where a purchase logged anywhere flows into the store's stock automatically.
+You start in the master inventory (the owner-wide list of ingredients), move to a store inventory (the per-store running counts), and finish where a purchase logged anywhere flows into the store's stock automatically.

 Franchise If your store is connected to a franchise, the franchisor's preset ingredients load straight into your master inventory, paired expense items and all.
 See the franchise note at the bottom of this page.